jimutt/svelte-pick-a-place/README.md

 # Svelte component to pick a position from a leaflet map.

-Created primarily to evaluate the usage of standalone Svelte components in legacy apps.
 The component presents a Leaflet map on which the user can click to select a position.
 When the position is updated an `update` event is emitted.

 ## Usage